Rockcastle in Trigg County, Kentucky — The American South (East South Central)

 A major producer since 1791, Ky. ranked 3rd in US in 1830s, 11th in 1965.
 Charcoal timber, native ore, limestone supplied material for numerous furnaces making pig iron, utensils, munitions in the Hanging Rock, Red River, Between Rivers, Rolling Fork, Green River Regions.
 Charcoal-furnace era ended in 1880s with depletion of ore and timber and use of modern methods.
 Over.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Center Furnace / Iron Made in Kentucky (a few steps from this marker); Trigg Furnace / Iron Made in Kentucky (within shouting distance of this marker); Site of Burnett Home (approx. 6.1 miles away); County Named, 1820 (approx. 6.1 miles away); Courthouse Burned (approx. 6.1 miles away); First Court of Trigg County (approx. 6.3 miles away); St. Joseph's Parish (approx. 9.1 miles away); Golden Pond (approx. 9.1 miles away).
+Empire Furnace / Iron Made in Kentucky (within shouting distance of this marker); Center Furnace / Iron Made in Kentucky (within shouting distance of this marker); Site of Burnett Home (approx. 6 miles away); County Named, 1820 (approx. 6.1 miles away); Courthouse Burned (approx. 6.1 miles away); First Court of Trigg County (approx. 6.3 miles away); St. Joseph's Parish (approx. 9 miles away); Golden Pond (approx. 9 miles away).
 Touch for a list and map of all markers in Rockcastle.

 Categories. • Industry & Commerce •

 More.
-Search the internet for Empire Furnace / Iron Made in Kentucky.
+Search the internet for Trigg Furnace / Iron Made in Kentucky.

 Credits.
 This page was last revised on July 18, 2019.
 This page originally submitted on July 16, 2019, by Tom Bosse of Jefferson City, Tennessee.
 This page has been viewed 35 times since then.
 Photos: 1, 2, 3. submitted on July 16, 2019, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.